There’s no secret to true love and relationships, but there are a few things you can do to make it last.

 Dr. Fredrickson adds, “When you associate love with personal interactions, love may appear perplexing.”
 “It feels wonderful at times, yet it aches like hell at others.
 It raises you up with great aspirations for your future at times, and oppresses you at other times with humiliation over your shortcomings or remorse over your past actions.”
 Even in the greatest marriages, love tends to vanish when we need it most.

-- Love Secret #5: In Stage 3 of an intimate relationship, love may seem scarce.
-Don’t give up hope.
+5. In Stage 3 of an intimate relationship, love may seem scarce.
+Don’t give up hope

 Most of us have grown up with some version of the idea that marriage has two phases.
 We meet that particular someone and fall in love in the initial stage.
 Our love grows in the second stage, and we begin to create a life together.
 We’re going to live together and may have children.
 We hope that this period will continue, and that “they lived happily ever after,” as the fairy tales tell us.